imagekit-developer/imagekit-php/README.md

 ## URL generation

-**1. Using Image path and image hostname or endpoint**
+### Using Image path and image hostname or endpoint

-This method allows you to create a URL using the image's path and the ImageKit URL endpoint (url_endpoint) you want to use to access the image.
+This method allows you to create a URL using the image's path and the ImageKit URL endpoint (urlEndpoint) you want to use to access the image.

 ImageKit provides inbuild media storage and integration with external origins.
-Refer to the [documentation (https://docs.imagekit.io/integration/url-endpoints) to learn more about URL endpoints and external [image origins](https://docs.imagekit.io/integration/configure-origin) supported by ImageKit.
+Refer to the [documentation](https://docs.imagekit.io/integration/url-endpoints) to learn more about URL endpoints and external [image origins](https://docs.imagekit.io/integration/configure-origin) supported by ImageKit.

+#### Example
 ```php
 $imageURL = $imageKit->url(
     [